7 Worst Things to Forget Before a Cruise

 We all know the feeling.
 You’re packing for your cruise and the doubt creeps in that you’re going to forget something.
 While we always suggest an extensive packing list so you can check off items as you go, here are some extra-important things that you'll want to double (or triple) check before you hit the high seas.

 If there’s one thing you don’t want to forget on your cruise vacation, it’s your (other) ticket to actually boarding the ship: your passport.

 If You Do Forget It: While cruises sailing from and returning to the same US port only require a birth certificate and government-issued photo ID, there are countless other cruises around the world that will require a passport.
-Plus, even if you are on one of those closed-loop cruises, it’s always much safer to have a passport in case of an emergency.
+Plus, some ports require a passport if you want to get off the ship.
+Even if you are on one of those closed-loop cruises, it’s always much safer to have a passport in case of an emergency.
 Triple check that your passport is in your bag before you lock your door and head out on vacation.

 2. Bathing Suit